 In either case, the owner or his agent or the occupant of the property, shall make application on a special form furnished by the City's Plumbing inspector.
 The permit application shall be supplemented by any plans, specifications, or other information considered pertinent in the judgment of the Plumbing Inspector and/or Superintendent.
-A permit and the inspection fee of Twenty-five dollars (\$25.00) Fifty dollars (\$50.00) shall be paid to the Plumbing Inspector at the time of application is filed for anything other than a new or expanded use of the sewer system (see the City of Brewer Schedule of Fees).
+A permit and the inspection fee of Twenty-five dollars (\$25.00) Fifty dollars (\$50.00) shall be paid to the Plumbing Inspector at the time of application is filed for anything other than a new or expanded use of the sewer system (a fee schedule may be obtained from the City Clerk or Code Enforcement).

-In the case of new or additional residential units, a permit shall be applied for with a permit fee of Two Hundred Fifty (\$250.00) Five Hundred dollars (\$500.00) for each new or additional residential unit (see the City of Brewer Schedule of Fees).
+In the case of new or additional residential units, a permit shall be applied for with a permit fee of Two Hundred Fifty (\$250.00) Five Hundred dollars (\$500.00) for each new or additional residential unit (a fee schedule may be obtained from the City Clerk or Code Enforcement).

-In the case of any new construction, renovation, or expansion of retail, commercial, industrial, or institutional use(s), a permit shall be applied for from the City's Plumbing Inspector and carry an initial fee of \$50.00 plus the City staff's estimate of the expected increase in daily sewerage flow resulting from the new construction, renovation or expansion of the retail, commercial, industrial or institutional use multiplied by One dollars (\$1.00) Two dollars (\$2.00)per gallon. (see the City of Brewer Schedule of Fees).
+In the case of any new construction, renovation, or expansion of retail, commercial, industrial, or institutional use(s), a permit shall be applied for from the City's Plumbing Inspector and carry an initial fee of \$50.00 plus the City staff's estimate of the expected increase in daily sewerage flow resulting from the new construction, renovation or expansion of the retail, commercial, industrial or institutional use multiplied by One dollars (\$1.00) Two dollars (\$2.00) per gallon.
+(A fee schedule may be obtained from the City Clerk or Code Enforcement).
 The City shall separately average the daily gallonage of sewage flow for each of the four (4) full billing quarters after the completion of the new construction, renovation or expansion or the issuance of a Certificate of Occupancy, whichever occurs first.
-The average daily sewer gallonage for the last full billing quarter prior to the beginning of the new construction, renovation, or expansion shall be subtracted from the highest average daily gallonage for the four (4) billing guarters after the completion of the new construction, renovation, or expansion or the issuance of the Certificate of Occupancy, whichever occurs first.
+The average daily sewer gallonage for the last full billing guarter prior to the beginning of the new construction, renovation, or expansion shall be subtracted from the highest average daily gallonage for the four (4) billing quarters after the completion of the new construction, renovation, or expansion or the issuance of the Certificate of Occupancy, whichever occurs first.

-The net total gallonage shall be multiplied by One dollars (\$1.00) Two dollars (\$2.00)per gallon and the product of the multiplication shall constitute the permit fee.
+The net total gallonage shall be multiplied by One dollars (\$1.00) Two dollars (\$2.00) per gallon and the product of the multiplication shall constitute the permit fee.
 The permit fee shall be compared with the initial fee paid at the time the permit was obtained.
 If the initial fee is higher, the difference between it and the permit shall be repaid to the party making the same within thirty (30) days after the calculation is made and paid.
 If the initial payment is lower, the difference between it and the permit fee shall be added to and become part of the next quarter sewer billing on the property.